 Among several witnesses who testified Thursday in Judge James A. Stotler’s courtroom were men who engaged in sexual relations with Nicholson on the night he was murdered as well as the previous evening.
-Larry Bradshaw, of Lake Forest, described bringing along a companion, the defendant, to the Dolphin Way apartment for a sexual tryst.
+A Lake Forest man described bringing along a companion, the defendant, to the Dolphin Way apartment for a sexual tryst.

 Prosecutor Matt Murphy, who said he expects to conclude his case by Wednesday, Dec.
 18, shrugged off the strategy outlined by public defender Frank Bittar, who contends that Dragna’s co-defendant, Jacob Anthony Quintanilla, wielded the blows that killed Nicholson.
 “It doesn’t matter who struck the fatal blow,” said Murphy, as both defendants aided and abetted a murder during a robbery.